lxd-nomad/lxd-nomad/docs/usage/shared_folders.rst

 In this example, the Ansible provisioner can be used to change the uid and gid of the test01 user after it has been created by LXDock.
-How to implement this is up to the you, as LXDock does not provide a uid and gid option when creating users.
+How to implement this is up to the user, as LXDock does not provide a uid and gid option when creating users.